mwpastore/sinja/README.md

 are supported: `?filter[id]=1,2` and `?filter[id][]=1&filter[id][]=2`.
 If any ID is not found (i.e. `show` returns `nil`), the route will halt with HTTP status 404.

+Optionally, to reduce round trips to the database, you may define a "special" `show_many` action helper that takes an array of IDs to show.
+It does not take `:roles` or any other options and will only be invoked if the current user has access to `show`.
+This feature is still experimental.

 ### Patchless Clients